castanedadiego/ML-Data-Accuracy-MicroService/app/README.md

 To visualize the data, more GET endpoints could be added which automatically call MatPlotLib on the data.

 There is more to it but wanted to keep this short.
-Looking forward to discussing the solution and decisions with you!
 I found interesting how the predictions became increasingly more accurate as we got further into the pitch count of an event e.g. (3-2 balls, outs) will be more accurate than (0-0).